-Add value to your master's degree in geography (cartography and geographical information systems concentration) with the Professional Science Master's Certificate.
+Add value to your master's degree in geography and concentration in cartography and geographical information systems (GIS) concentration with the Professional Science Master's (PSM) Certificate.
 Through interdisciplinary coursework, you will build your professional skills and position yourself for success in the workplace.

-You will complete 40 credits in geography (from the Cartography and GIS Track), plus an additional 13 credits in professional skills courses.
-This "plus" component moves beyond the training of a traditional master's degree in geography.
-It emphasizes leadership skills, business and project management, ethics and legal principles, communication skills, and team-building skills.
+You will complete 40 credits in geography (from the cartography and GIS track), plus an additional 13 credits in professional skills courses.
+You will learn leadership, communication and team-building skills; business and project management; and ethical and legal principles.
 You will develop these skills through coursework and workshops, as well as internships and group projects in employer-based settings.

 GRD 594 - Management Fundamentals for Engineers and Scientists